erockenmeyer/friendly-parakeet/README.md

 ## Purpose
 Generate a password of a specified length using upper- or lower-case letters, special characters, and/or numbers.

+## Usage
+Access the website and follow the directions as prompted using on-screen popups to decide length and characters, after which a password will be generated.

 ## Built With
 * HTML
 * CSS